redhat-cip/software-factory/docs/fqdn.rst

 Fully Qualified Domain Name (FQDN)
 ----------------------------------

-The "fqdn" paremeter defines the hostname used to access SF services.
+The "fqdn" parameter defines the hostname used to access SF services.
 It is an important parameter since it is used by external identity provider to redirect user after authentication.
 Thus the name needs to be resolvable, either manually with the /etc/hosts, either with a proper DNS record.